contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 ../../../src/ac_pool.c:121: 1040
 ```

-Notice that just before the program ended, that it printed 17 lines where allocations happened.
+Notice that just before the program terminated, it printed 17 lines where allocations happened.
 These are allocations that were not properly freed.
-Let's check out the lines around 14 of binary_search_tree.c.
+Let's check out the lines around 14 of binary\_search\_tree.c.

 ```c
 node_t *node_init(char key) {